Top Ten Books for Early Spring!

 When it comes to the fall, I’m always on the lookout for a good ~spooky~ book.
 A Deadly Education, about a magical boarding school with no teachers, seems to fit the bill.** As does These Violent Delights, a version of Romeo and Juliet set in 1920s Shanghai and featuring a mysterious “monster in the shadows.”
 Intrigue and twists are sure to abound!

 Finally, I don’t pick up too much contemporary YA, but This is All Your Fault seems like my kind of read.
-Diverse, feminist characters?
 Friendship?
 A bookstore?!
-All my favorite things.
+My favorite things.

 Which releases are you most excited about this fall?